New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 - `PACKET_INTERVAL` - Interval between 4FSK packets.
 The smaller the interval, the lower the battery life is.
 - `OUTPUT_POWER` - 0-127.
 This is the output power of the radio module (suggested to keep at maximum).
 - `FLAG_BAD_PACKET` - If the latest GPS values are bad, send out all zeroes (for time, position, speed, and altitude)(suggested).
+- `QUICK_LOCK` - Quick lock mode lowers the output power and increases packet interval while the GPS doesn't have a lock.
+This helps with desensing the GPS receiver.
+Values return to previously-defined `PACKET_INTERVAL` and `OUTPUT_POWER` upon lock.
+- `QUICK_LOCK_POWER` - Power level used while the GPS doesn't have a lock.
+Only applied if `QUICK_LOCK` mode is enabled.
+- `QUICK_LOCK_INTERVAL` - Packet interval used while the GPS doesn't have a lock.
+Only applied if `QUICK_LOCK` mode is enabled.
+- `RECOVERY_MODE` - If enabled, the tracker will send updates less frequently when on the ground to save power.
+Only occurs if the tracker detects it's in a flight.
+- `RECOVER_MODE_INTERVAL` - Interval to transmit in recovery mode, when on the ground.
+- `RECOVERY_MODE_FLIGHT_THRESHOLD` - Altitude threshold to consider ourselves in flight, in meters.
+- `RECOVERY_MODE_LAND_THRESHOLD` - Altitude threshold to consider ourselves on the ground, in meters.
+Recovery mode will trigger below this altitude.

 <details>
 <summary>How do I change these values?</summary>